spacetelescope/webbpsf/docsource/relnotes.rst

 **Included:**

-* Revision V OPD files for OTE and SIs
+* Revision V OPD files for OTE and SIs.
+Produced by Kong Ha at NASA GSFC, provided by Mark Clampin.
 * Support for imaging mode in all SIs and FGS
 * Basic support for coronagraphy with MIRI, NIRCam, and TFI.
 Further enhancements in fidelity to come later.
-Coronagraphic calculations are done using the direct FFT method, not Remi's semi-analytic method.
+Coronagraphic calculations are done using the direct FFT method, not Soummer's semi-analytic method (though that may be implemented in the future?).
 * Up-to-date science frame axes convention, including detector rotations for MIRI and NIRSpec.
+* Tunable wavelengths and appropriate bandwidths for TFI.
+* Partial support for modeling IFU PSFs through use of the 'monochromatic' parameter.

 **The following factors are NOT included in these simulations:**